martinpsz/personal_website/README.md

 This branch holds the code behind www.martinpszczola.com.
 This site is a Gatsby JS static site.
-I make use of React JS and Bootstrap 4.
+I make use of React JS but avoid using any other frameworks and libraries directly.